 Unwanted household products, labeled as FLAMMABLE, TOXIC, CORROSIVE, REACTIVE, COMBUSTIBLE or EXPLOSIVE are common household hazardous wastes (HHW).
 You can tell if a product is hazardous if words such as, POISON, DANGER, WARNING and CAUTION appear on the label.

 Hazardous waste can only be disposed of on sites approved by the U.S. Environmental Protection Agency.

-Alkaline batteries that contain no mercury do not pose a threat to the environment and may be thrown away as trash.
+Alkaline batteries that contain no mercury may be thrown away as trash.